tursilion/xb2gpl/xb2gpl/ReadMe.txt

 		REM GPL MOVE >0010 TO V@>0300 FROM G@>6100
 		-stores a GPL move command that moves 16 bytes from GROM >6100 to VDP >0300

+REM GPL XML - Inserts a GPL XML command.
+The most common use is to CALL LOAD an address to
+        -32000 (>8300) so you can use XML >F0 to call assembly code.
+        REM GPL XML >F0
+        - Stores a GPL XML command with argument >F0

 DISPLAY AT - Puts strings on the screen.
 Only this one strict syntax is supported.
 		DISPLAY at will be combined with other ajacent DISPLAY, HCHAR, or VCHAR commands into a single FMT statement.
 Variables are not supported.